AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 "alternate functions". :c:`GPIOx` is a pointer to a GPIO port, :c:`GPIO_PinSource` is a GPIO pin number, and :c:`GPIO_AF` is the alternate function number.
 But let's say you knew that.
 Is the code correct?
 The longer it takes to know, the less productive you are.

-(By the way, the fact that the code above is in C is beside the point.
-If we wrote it the same way in Ada it would be equally opaque.)
-There are more readable approaches.
+The fact that the code above is in C is beside the point.
+If we wrote it the same way in Ada it would be equally opaque, if not more so.
+There are simpler approaches.
 Judicious use of record and array types is one.
-We'll say more about that shortly.
+We'll say more about that later, but the underlying idea is to let the compiler do as much work for us as possible.
+For example, the data structures used in the code above require explicit shifting whenever they are accessed.
+If we can avoid that at the source code level |mdash| by having the compiler do it for us |mdash| we will have simplified the code considerably.
+Furthermore, letting the compiler do the work for us makes the code more maintainable (which is where the money is).
+For example, if the code does the shifting explicitly and the data structures are changed, we'll have to change the number of bits to shift left or right.
+Constants will help there, but we still have to remember to change them; the compiler won't complain if we forget.
+In contrast, if we let the compiler do this shifting for us, the amounts to shift will be changed automatically.

 Some devices are very simple.
 In these cases the application may interact directly with the device without unduly affecting productivity.
 For example, there was a board that had a user-accessible rotary switch with sixteen distinct positions.
 Users could set the switch to whatever the application code required, e.g., to indicate some configuration information.
-The entire interface to this device was a single read-only 8-bit byte in memory.
+The entire software interface to this device consisted of a single read-only 8-bit byte in memory.
 That's all there was to it: you read the memory and thus got the numeric setting of the switch.